On the non-existence of trapped surfaces under low-regularity bounds: Introduction

 prescribed on a non-compact initial hypersurface $\Sigma$, the presence of a \emph{trapped surface} in the corresponding maximal development $(\mathcal{M}, \bar{g})$ implies that $(\mathcal{M}, \bar{g})$ is causally geodesically incomplete.
 As a special case, $(\mathcal{M}, \bar{g})$ is necessarily incomplete if a compact trapped surface is already contained inside the initial hypersurface.

 It can be easily verified that Minkowski spacetime $(\mathbb{R}^{3+1}, m)$ is geodesically complete.
 Thus, in particular, $(\mathbb{R}^{3+1}, m)$ contains no compact trapped surface $S$.
 The existence of such a surface $S$ inside an initial data set $(\mathbb R^3, g, k)$ can be, therefore, viewed as an indication that $(g,k)$ is far away from the data induced on any spacelike slice of Minkowski spacetime.
 Indeed, it is easy to check that, when $(g,k)$ is close to the data $(g_0,k_0)$ induced on a spacelike embedding of $\mathbb R^3$ in $(\mathbb R^{3+1},m)$ in a sufficiently strong norm, then $(\mathbb R^3, g,k)$ contains no trapped surfaces.
-(Moreover, in this case, the global nonlinear stability of Minkowski spacetime, established by Christodoulou--Klainerman \cite{CK}, implies that the corresponding maximal development is also geodesically complete.) \textbf{The purpose of this note is to prove that smallness in a sharp scale-invariant low-regularity norm is already sufficient to rule out the existence of trapped surfaces in the initial hypersurface.} We refer the reader to Section~\ref{sec:background} for connections of this problem to other questions about the Cauchy problem for the Einstein equations in the regime of low regularity.
+(In the case where $(g,k)$ is close to $(e,0)$, the induced data on the $\{t=0\}$, in a sufficiently strong norm, the global nonlinear stability of Minkowski spacetime, established by Christodoulou--Klainerman \cite{CK}, moreover implies that the corresponding maximal development is also geodesically complete.
+In principle, one expects that such a global nonlinear stability result also holds for $(g,k)$ close to the induced data on more general spacelike hypersurfaces, for instance by adapting the proof of Lindblad--Rodnianski \cite{hLiR2010}.) \textbf{The purpose of this article is to prove that smallness in a sharp scale-invariant low-regularity norm is already sufficient to rule out the existence of trapped surfaces in the initial hypersurface.} We refer the reader to Section~\ref{sec:background} for connections of this problem to other questions about the Cauchy problem for the Einstein equations in the regime of low regularity.

 Our main result is the following:

 \begin{theorem} Let $\Omega \subseteq \mathbb R^3$ be a domain and $f:\Omega \rightarrow \mathbb R$ be a smooth function such that the graph $\Sigma_f = \{(t,x^1,x^2,x^3): t=f(x^1,x^2,x^3)\}$ is a uniformly spacelike hypersurface of Minkowski spacetime $(\mathbb R^{3+1},m)$.
 Then, there exists a constant $\epsilon_0 > 0$ depending only on $\| \partial^2 f\|_{L^\infty (\Omega)}$ and $\inf_\Omega (1-|\rd f|_e)$ such that the following holds: Let $(g,k)$ be a pair of a Riemannian metric and a symmetric covariant $2$-tensor on $\Omega$ satisfying the bound